Issue 208 2020-04-23

 Welcome to another issue of Haskell Weekly!
 Haskell is a safe, purely functional programming language with a fast, concurrent runtime.
 This is a weekly summary of what’s going on in its community.

-	Blazing fast Fibonacci numbers using Monoids by Gabriel Gonzalez
+Blazing fast Fibonacci numbers using Monoids by Gabriella Gonzalez

 This post illustrates a nifty application of Haskell’s standard library to solve a numeric problem.

 Continuous Integration in Haskell by Matthias Benkort

 I will go through how to setup a continuous integration environment for Haskell projects.

 Great moments in Haskell history by Type Classes

 April 1990: Haskell 1.0: The first specification Haskell 1.0 of Haskell, called the “Haskell Report”.